fmurciag/fmurciag/README.md

 ## Hello there 👋

 <img src="https://i.kym-cdn.com/photos/images/original/001/812/497/485.gif" align="right" width="200" height="200"/>
-I'm auniversity student, coursing Computer Engineering in [Universidad de Alicante](https://www.ua.es/)
+I'm auniversity student, coursing Computer Engineering in **[Universidad de Alicante](https://www.ua.es/)** and this is my personal repository

+In this repositoryb! you will find my personal projects and my universitys jobs

+- 🎓 I'm currently focus in finish my studies
+- 🔭 I’m looking for improve my knowledge every day
 <!--
-**fmurciag/fmurciag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...